 Gasification of Solid and Liquid Wastes, Biomass, Coal, Petroleum Coke

 Gasification is a thermal conversion process that cleanly converts carbonaceous materials into carbon monoxide and hydrogen by reacting raw material (feedstocks) at high temperature with a controlled amount of oxygen and/or steam.
 The resulting syngas then feeds a fixed-bed GTL (gas-to-liquid) reactor with a “secret sauce” catalyst to produce clean, biodegradable, water-soluble, higher mixed alcohol fuel.

 Steam Reformation of Natural Gas (Methane) and CO2

 Steam Reformation converts any form of methane/natgas or methane and CO2 through cleaning and separation into carbon monoxide and hydrogen syngas.
 Impurities and compounds such as Carbon Dioxide (CO2) are recycled or separated off in the reformation process.
 The syngas is then processed through the fixed-bed GTL reactor to produce clean, biodegradable, water-soluble fuel.

-Note: Conversion of methane/natgas is the most simplest and most profitable method for producing this market-ready fuel.
+Note: Conversion of methane/natgas and CO2 is the most simplest and most profitable method for producing this market-ready fuel.
+Gasification of solid and liquid carbon feedstocks presents the broadest range of feedstocks and siting vectors, as well as tax incentives for use of renewable feedstocks.